 Here are some of my favorite tips related to landscape design.

-Know your plant’s mature size before you plnat
+Know the mature size of a plant before you plant it

 Plant spacing and giving plant’s enough space to grow is really important.
 You need to check the plant labels for the actual full grown size of your plants.
 This means the height, the width and how tall it is while blooming and while not in bloom.